-By Alyssa Marie Loo (19A13A), Ina Song (19S07C), Rachel Lee (19A01D), Shervon Lee (19S06A) and Mabel Yet (19S03Q)
+By Alyssa Marie Loo (19A13A), Ina Song (19S07C), Rachel Lee (19A01D), Shervon Lee (19S06A), and Mabel Yet (19S03Q)

-Photos courtesy of Raffles Photographic Society and Alyssa Marie Loo (19A13A)
+Photographs courtesy of Raffles Photographic Society and Alyssa Marie Loo (19A13A)

 This is Part 2 of our Y5 Orientation 2019 coverage, covering Narrative, Team Raffles Hour, House Hour, Highlights, PLogs and Intra OG time!

 These segments of Orientation may not seem as significant as activities like Batch Dance and War Games, but they shape the Orientation experience nonetheless, arguably more so than the more prominent, more hyped events.
 While Orientation was packed with many activities, the lunch breaks left much free time for OGs to play intra-OG games to get to know each other better (and let’s be honest – burning bridges never fails to take friendships to another level).
 Let’s also not forget those who worked tirelessly behind the scenes to make orientation a smooth ride for us all!

 He stepped onto stage wearing a grand foam crown and a satin gold cape: King Capriccio himself graced the stage, much to the awe of his five House Guardians, all of whom equally looked the part with house capes tied vibrantly around their necks.
 Across the four days of Orientation, these six characters graced the stage at the start and end of each day, leading the Y5 batch through their escapades in the kingdom — especially their plots against the masked, cloaked and mysterious antagonist Sonata himself.